aureliojargas/txt2regex/README.md

 ## Tested programs versions

-All the regexes and rules were extensively tested by hand or by the `test-suite.sh` script.
+All the regexes and rules were extensively tested by hand or by the `regex-tester.sh` script.
 When the program couldn't be executed on my machine, the rules were taken:

 - from the program own documentation, or